THINGS YOU WILL NEED IN ADVANCE

 Be aware that if you let him sleep with you, he will love it but probably also soil your bed in the middle of the night because he can't help it.
 We manage new puppies by providing a larger crate with a litter box in the back with room to sleep in front.
 One individual, with whom we placed a puppy, had a slightly larger plastic crate with room in the back for a small baking pan for litter, which left enough room for the puppy to sleep in front.

 We will provide some food that he is used to.
-Many dogs cannot change diets quickly without some stomach upset.
 If you wish to change brands of food, do it gradually over several days by mixing a tiny amount in at first, slowly increasing the new food.
-We strongly discourage any food that contains corn.
-Dog food companies use it because it is a cheap way for them to show a high analysis of protein in their foods.
-Even though it looks great in a chemical analysis, the dog does not utilize it and it can cause allergies and skin problems.
-That applies to a large extent to most other grains although barley and rice don't seem to be a problem.
+We discourage any food that contains corn or wheat because we think they can cause allergies and skin problems.

 A young puppy should be fed two or three times daily.
 We generally give a puppy all he can eat.
 Also, try to feed your puppy a few hours before bedtime so he can have time to relieve himself.
 We feed our older dogs twice a day.